ptaule/neutrinoBoltzmannSolver/README.md

 - At some redshift (e.g. z_lambda=5) the time dependence of the grav.potential is taken into account

 The output directory includes results for various neutrino masses, using z_lambda=5.
+The time-axis (rows) of the data in this directory is reversed so that it corresponds to decreasing redshift (increasing eta_D = ln D).
 Note that for high k integrands become oscillatory, and it is difficult to achieve sub-percent precision.